BlairBowen/Knowball/design/diagrams/diagram-description.md

-# Diagram Description: Knowball
+# Diagram Description

-## How To View The Diagrams
+This is your guide to understanding the diagrams in this folder.
+It includes a key and some discussion of essential components.

-The following is a description of the different compontents found within the diagrams and how they should be interpreted:
+## Key

-* Stick figure - This represents the user
+- Stick figure: The player
-* Vertical, rounded rectangle - This represents a process layer
+- Vertical, rounded rectangle - This represents a process layer
-* Horizontal, sharp rectange - A single step of the process
+- Horizontal, sharp rectange - A single step of the process
-* Solid arrow - Indicates flow of data
+- Solid arrow - Indicates flow of data
-* Cylinder - Database
+- Cylinder - Database

 ## Frontend Layer
 This layer defines how the user will interact with the Knowball game.